thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 **Intuition:** Instead of comparing headlines, it’s like matching individual sentences and weighting their contributions.

+**When to use:** Use when precision is paramount and documents have high internal diversity—e.g., research papers, multi-topic reports, FAQs.

 ### ⚙️ Domain-Specific or Code Embeddings
 **What it does:** Embeds language from a specific field—like legal, finance, biomedical, or codebases.